-In this lesson, we will maintain and polish our skills in working with fractions and decimals, by focusing on converting rational numbers to decimals using long division.
-This conversion will demonstrate the fact that a rational number either terminates or repeats when changed to decimal form.
-Once we get the hang of converting fractions to their equivalent decimal form, we will jump into the problem-solving involving the four operations with decimals.
+In this lesson, we will maintain and polish our skills in working with fractions and decimals, by focusing on converting fraction to decimals using long division.

 Fractions, decimals, and percents are simply different ways of representing the same number.
 When we think of money, we know that fifty cents is written as $.50.
 We also know it as ½ dollar.
 If anyone asked you what percent of a dollar that amount was, could you tell them?